Youpay Digital

 Increasing the title length

 With just three letters, the title could transmit less credibility.
-Therefore, I changed the button text to just “Pix” for “Pay with Pix”.
+I changed the button text from “Pix” to “Pay with Pix”.

 The impact